 Access and licensing

-Details of information that we have already published for re-use can be found on this website.
+Details of information that we’ve already published for re-use can be found within our publication scheme.

 The StatsWales catalogue is a free-to-use service that allows people to view, manipulate, create and download data.
 We may also make information available via social media platforms.

-Requests for access and re-use may be made simultaneously.
+Requests for access and re-use may be made at the same time.

 These regulations do not apply to:

-- a document where access is excluded or restricted under information access legislation including on the grounds of protection of personal data, protection of national security, defence or public security, statistical confidentiality or commercial confidentiality (including business, professional or company secrets), or
+- a document where access is excluded or restricted under information access legislation including on the grounds of:

 - any part of a document which: